 The library purchases video materials in direct support of curricular needs across all disciplines represented at the University.
-We purchase all titles requested by faculty, and most titles requested by students if they are needed for school.
+We purchase most titles requested by faculty and many titles requested by students if needed for school.
 We also purchase materials that contribute to the broader study of media, including critically acclaimed titles, award winners, and films from specific studios and/or distributors.

-Because the study of media necessarily includes everything from esoteric documentaries and period dramas to sitcoms and reality TV, the collection includes titles from a broad variety genres (about 85% of which were requested by faculty) which explains why the collection has titles ranging from Citizen Kane and Hostel to The Mary Tyler Moore Show and The Wire.
-A note about television shows, because a few seasons of a television show are usually enough to give scholars a sense of what the show is about, we usually do not have an entire run of a television series.
+Because the study of media necessarily includes everything from esoteric documentaries and period dramas to sitcoms and reality TV, the collection includes titles from a broad variety of genres (about 85% requested by faculty), which explains why the collection has titles ranging from Citizen Kane and Hostel to The Mary Tyler Moore Show and The Wire.
+Because a few seasons of a television show are usually enough to give scholars a sense of what the show is about, we often do not have an entire run of a television series.